ppy/osu-wiki/news/2025/2025-01-16-osumania-7k-world-cup-2025-qualifiers-recap.md

 ![](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-banner.jpg)

-The community's beloved keysmashing tournament is back for another year!
-With a record breaking number of 228 registrations and the very first time the bracket begins at Round of 32, the tournament's ambitions have grown ever so larger — the largest they've ever been!
+The community's beloved key smashing tournament is back for another year!
+With a record-breaking number of 228 registrations and the bracket commencing at the Round of 32 stage for the very first time, the tournament's ambitions have grown ever so larger — the largest they've ever been!

 This year, the mappooling team has opted to slightly modify the mappool format.
 With the introduction of a new long note category, and a new-found focus on testing players in a wide variety of skill sets, we have got but a small glimpse into the future of this year's pools to come.